 What Is Mucus In Poop?

-Mucus is a natural, jelly-like secretion produced by the mucous cells present across the gastrointestinal tract.
-Mucus provides lubrication within the intestine and also works as a barrier between bacteria and the epithelial cells that line the inside of the intestines (1) Secretions, such as saliva and snot, from other parts of the body, are also types of mucus.
+Mucus is a natural, jelly-like secretion produced by the mucous cells present across the gastrointestinal tractiXPathway from the mouth to the anus through which food passes. .
+Mucus provides lubrication within the intestine and also works as a barrier between bacteria and the epithelial cellsiXCells that coat the inside and outside of the body, including organs, blood vessels, and skin. that line the inside of the intestines (1) Secretions, such as saliva and snot, from other parts of the body, are also types of mucus.

 Swallowed saliva and nasal mucus reach the gastrointestinal tract where they combine with the mucus secreted in the digestive system.
 Mucus travels with the waste generated by the intestine and is eventually discarded through stools (2) Therefore, having some mucus in stools is normal and a part of the body’s normal function.

-Knowing how to identify mucus in the baby’s everyday stools will help you determine whether or not it is normal.
+Knowing how to identify mucus in the baby’s everyday stools will help you determine whether or not it is normal, but what does mucus in baby poop look like?
+Read on to understand how to identify the presence of mucus in your baby’s stool.

 How To Identify Mucus In Baby’s Stool?